GowtherZil/easy_tbot/docs/quick/database.md

 ## Where to define models?

 Inside our shards we are going to find a models.py that we can populate with models.
-A model is an object if you are using SqlAlchemyBackend is based on the ORM of SqlAlchemy's package  that represents a table in a database and is usefull as a representation of the data in our code.
+A model is an object in wich , in case you are using SqlAlchemyBackend, will be based on the ORM of SqlAlchemy's package that represents a table in a database and is usefull as a representation of the data in our code.

 ## How to define models?